aurelia/i18n/doc/article/en-US/i18n-with-aurelia.md

 ]
 ```

-and inlcude the json extension in the loader plugin part build/loader/plugins/extensions
+and include the json extension in the loader plugin part build/loader/plugins/extensions

 ```JSON
 ...